Is the dynamical quantum Cheshire cat detectable?: Introduction

 \section{Introduction}

 In 2013, Aharonov et al first described the quantum Cheshire cat phenomenon.
 This is where they claim a property of a particle (e.g. the weak value of its polarisation\footnote{There is a lot of controversy around weak values, but we will not address this in this paper.}) is disembodied from that particle, and shown to travel through regions the particle could not traverse \cite{Aharonov2013Cheshire}.
-It was named in reference to the Cheshire Cat in Alice in Wonderland, who could slowly fade away, leaving only his disembodied grin in his place.
+It was named in reference to the Cheshire Cat in Alice in Wonderland, who could slowly fade away, leaving only his disembodied grin in his place. {The protocol was later demonstrated experimentally \mbox{\cite{Denkmayr2014QCCExp,Ashby2016QCCExperiment,sponar2016fundamental,sponar2018weak,Kim2021,nawaz2019atomic,Danner2023Neutrons,Sahoo2023}}, and built upon, with recent work claiming to allow the swapping of this disembodied property between two particles \mbox{\cite{Das2020QCCSwitch,Liu2020QCCExchangeExp,Danner2023Neutrons}}, the delayed choice of which path carries the particle and which carries the disembodied property \mbox{\cite{Das2021Delayed,Wagner2023Delayed}}, the disembodying of multiple properties simultaneously \mbox{\cite{pan2020multi,danner2023three}}, the splitting of the mass from the momentum of a quantum particle \mbox{\cite{waegell2024separating}}, and even the separation of the ``wave-particle duality'' of a particle \mbox{\cite{li2023experimental}}.}